 - Definition of a relation.
-Domain, codomain and range of a relation.
-Function as special kind of relation and their domain, codomain and range.
-Real valued function of a real variable.
+Domain, codomain, and range of a relation.
+Function as special kind of relation and their domain, codomain, and range.
+The real valued function of a real variable.
 Constant, identity, polynomial, rational.
 Modulus, signum and greatest integer functions.
 Sum.
 Difference, product and quotient of functions.

-- Types of relations: refelexive, symmetric, transitive and equivalence relations.
+- Types of relations: reflexive, symmetric, transitive and equivalence relations.
 One to one and onto functions.
-Composite functions, inverse of a function.
+Composite functions, the inverse of a function.

 Measures of Central Tendency and Dispersion

-- Probability of an event, addition and multiplication theorems of probability and their applications; Conditional probability; Bayes’ theorem, Probability distribution of a random variate; Binomial and Poisson distributions and their properties.
+- The probability of an event, addition and multiplication theorems of probability and their applications; Conditional probability; Bayes’ theorem, a Probability distribution of a random variate; Binomial and Poisson distributions and their properties.

 - Polynomials, rational, trigonometric, logarithmic and exponential functions.
 Graphs of simple functions.
 Limits, Continuity; differentiation of the sum, difference, product and quotient of two functions.
 Differentiation of trigonometric, inverse trigonometric, logarithmic, exponential, composite and implicit functions; derivatives of order upto two.
 Applications of derivatives: Maxima and Minima of functions one variable, tangents and normals, Rolle’s and Langrage’s Mean Value Theorems.

 - Integral as an anti-derivative.
 Fundamental integrals involving algebraic, trigonometric, exponential and logarithmic functions.
-Integration by substitution, by parts and by partial fractions.
+Integration by substitution, by parts, and by partial fractions.
 Integration using trigonometric identities.
-Integral as a limit of sum.
+Integral as a limit of the sum.
 Properties of definite integrals.
 Evaluation of definite integral

 - Determining areas of the regions bounded by simple curves.

-- Ordinary differential equations, their order and degree.
-Formation of differential equation.
+- Ordinary differential equations, their order, and degree.
+Formation of the differential equation.
 Solutions of differential equations by the method of separation of variables.
 Solution of Homogeneous and linear differential equations, and those of typed 2 y/dx2 = f(x).

 The Straight Line and Pair of Straight Lines